webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 - `custom` — crawl based on the `--include` regular expression rules.

-Note that the scope settings for multi-page crawls (page-spa, prefix, host, domain) are also affected by [#url-normalization](URL Normalization)
+Note that the scope settings for multi-page crawls (page-spa, prefix, host, domain) are also affected by [URL Normalization](#url-normalization)

 ## Custom Scope Inclusion Rules